WayneLockon/FinMetric/README.md

 # FinMetric

-This is a package for replicating empirical results of economics.
-So it support to use STATA directly in R and import data from data resourse.
+This is an R package to do estimation.
+It supports to run STATA command in R, similar to RStata package.
+It also provides Rmarkdown templates for lecture notes, problem sets, and working paper.